bottlepy/bottle/apidoc/tutorial.rst

 Development
 ================================================================================

-Bottle has two features that may be helpfull during development.
+Bottle has two features that may be helpful during development.

 Debug Mode
 --------------------------------------------------------------------------------

-In debug mode, bottle is much more verbose and tries to help you finding bugs.
+In debug mode, bottle is much more verbose and tries to help you find bugs.
 You should never use debug mode in production environments.

 .. highlight:: python